• Home

 Hello!

-For my current NSF SBE Postdoctoral Research Fellowship, I will identify the ecological and social forces that shape inter- and intra-specific variation in sociality across baboons and their close relatives.
-I recently completed my PhD in the Interdepartmental Doctoral Program in Anthropological Sciences at Stony Brook University, where I examined the links between sociality and reproductive success in gelada monkeys.
+I'm currently a postdoc at Arizona State University and recently completed an NSF SBE Postdoctoral Research Fellowship.
+In my current work, I'm building a database to identify the ecological and social forces that shape between-species variation in sociality across baboons and their close relatives, like geladas, mandrills, and mangabeys.
+In 2023, I completed my PhD in the Interdepartmental Doctoral Program in Anthropological Sciences at Stony Brook University, where I examined the links between sociality and reproductive success in female gelada monkeys.

 Contact: